 Pax Global Technologies (HKG:0327) is a relatively unknown stock, that clearly deserves to be included in the top stocks in China.
 The payment terminal industry, also known as POS (point of sale) has a few big players that have most of the market share and Pax has been gaining market share.

 The payment terminal market is valued today at over $13 billion and it is expected to reach $51.07 billion by 2025, representing a CAGR of 25.86%.
-Pax Global although it’s one of the smaller players but it has been growing at an outstanding pace.
+Pax Global although it's one of the smaller players has been growing at an outstanding pace.
 Making it one of the most interesting China stocks.

 Despite the current undervaluation, the results for the first half of the year show tremendous growth.
 At the current prices, the stock is still a bargain.
 Management is considering the possibility of a special dividend in order to reward shareholders.
 It is also conducting a buyback program.